adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 #### A. SLAM helps Semantics

-The first robotic researchers working on semantic mapping started by the straightforward approachof segmenting the metric map built by a classicalSLAM system into semantic concepts.
+- The first robotic researchers working on semantic mapping started by the straightforward approach of segmenting the metric map built by a classical SLAM system into semantic concepts.

 An early work was thatof Mozos et al. [176], which builds a geometric map using a 2D laser scan and then fuses the classified semantic placesfrom each robot pose through an associative Markov networkin an offline manner.
 Similarly, Lai et al. [148] build a 3Dmap from RGB-D sequences to then carry out an offline objectclassification.